DeepAveragers: Offline Reinforcement Learning by Solving Derived Non-Parametric MDPs

 \csection{Experiments} The experiments are divided into three sections.
 First, we present exploratory experiments in Cartpole to illustrate the impact of DAC-MDP parameters using an idealized representation.
 Second, we demonstrate the scalability of the approach on Atari games with image-based observations.
 Finally, we demonstrate use-cases enabled by our planning-centric approach in a 3D first-person domain.

 \textbf{Exploring DAC-MDP Parameters}: We explore the impact of the DAC-MDP parameters in Cartpole.
 To separate the impact of state-representation and DAC-MDP parameters, we use the ideal state representation consisting of the true 4-dimensional system state.
-We generate three datasets of size 100k each: (1) $RandomBag$: Trajectories collected by random policies.
-(2) $OptimalBag$: Trajectories collected by a well-trained DQN policy .
-(3) $MixedBag$: Trajectories collected by a mixed bag of $\epsilon$-greedy DQN policies using $\epsilon \in [0, 0.1, 0.2, 0.4, 0.6, 1]$.
+We generate three datasets of size 100k each: (1) $RandomBag\;(V^{\pi_\beta} = 20)$.\footnote{ $V^{\pi_\beta}$ is the expected performance of the behavioral policy for the dataset. }: Trajectories collected by random policies.
+(2) $OptimalBag\;(V^{\pi_\beta} = 140)$: Trajectories collected by a well-trained DQN policy.
+(3) $MixedBag\;(V^{\pi_\beta} = 500)$: Trajectories collected by a mixed bag of $\epsilon$-greedy DQN policies using $\epsilon \in [0, 0.1, 0.2, 0.4, 0.6, 1]$.

 We first illustrate the impact of the cost parameter $C$ by fixing $k=k_{\pi}=1$ and varying $C$ from 0 to 1e6.
 Figure \ref{fig:all_tunable_params}a shows that for all datasets when there is no penalty for under-represented transitions, i.e. $C=0$ , the policy is extremely poor.
 This shows that even for this relatively simple problem with a relatively large dataset, the MDPs from the original cost-free averagers framework, can yield low-quality policies.
 At the other extreme, when $C$ is very large, the optimal policy tries to stay as close as possible to transitions in the dataset.
 This results in good performance for the \textit{OptimalBag} dataset, since all actions are near optimal.
 However, the policies resulting from the \textit{MixedBag} and \textit{RandomBag} datasets fail.
 This is due to those datasets containing a large number of sub-optimal actions, which the policy should actually avoid for purposes of maximizing reward.
 Between these extremes the performance is relatively insensitive to the choice of $C$.